-Understand how Tesco have built world-leading retail and supply chain operations that aim first to be effective in delivering what customers want and second efficient in performance and cost metrics.
+Understand how Tesco built a world-leading supply chain that delivers what customers want effectively and efficiently.

 The Lean Supply Chain: Managing the Challenge at Tesco explores how UK multinational grocery and general merchandise retailer Tesco addresses the challenge of managing its supply chains.
 The book examines how Tesco has used lean thinking, loyalty and simplicity to achieve its dominant position.
 It shows how Tesco's senior leadership made a simple but game-changing decision to focus the business on its customers rather than the conventional approach of 'competing with our competitors' and asks whether the approach to managing the supply chain needs to be adapted to deal with current challenges that Tesco faces.